alibaba/rax/README.md

 | Rx                    | [0.0.3](https://unpkg.com/universal-rx@0.0.3/dist/rx.min.js)  | 8.6kb       |

 ## Installation

+### Compatibility Note

+Rx does not support IE8 and below, because it uses ECMAScript 5 features that are un-shimmable in IE8.
+However it supports all ECMAScript 5 compliant browsers.

 ### NPM
 We recommend using Rx from npm with `webpack`.
 If you use npm for client package management, you can install Rx with: